 Self-employment tax is a tax consisting of Social Security and Medicare taxes primarily for individuals who work for themselves.
 It is similar to the Social Security and Medicare taxes withheld from the pay of most wage earners.

-You figure self-employment tax (SE tax) yourself using Schedule SE (Form 1040).
+You figure self-employment tax (SE tax) yourself using Schedule SE (Form 1040) and with the help of http://daveburton.nyc/ you can manage your taxes easily.
 Social Security and Medicare taxes of most wage earners are figured by their employers.
 Also ,

 Designed in Canvayou can deduct the employer-equivalent portion of your SE tax in figuring your adjusted gross income.
 Wage earners cannot deduct Social Security and Medicare taxes.

 The self-employment tax rate is 15.3%.
 The rate consists of two parts: 12.4% for social security (old-age, survivors, and disability insurance) and 2.9% for Medicare (hospital insurance).

 For 2017, the first $127,200 of your combined wages, tips, and net earnings is subject to any combination of the Social Security part of self-employment tax, Social Security tax, or railroad retirement (tier 1) tax.
 The amount increased to $128,400 for 2018.
 (For SE tax rates for a prior year, refer to the Schedule SE for that year).

 All your combined wages, tips, and net earnings in the current year are subject to any combination of the 2.9% Medicare part of Self-Employment tax, Social Security tax, or railroad retirement (tier 1) tax.

 If your wages and tips are subject to either social security tax or the Tier 1 part of railroad retirement tax, or both, and total at least $127,200, do not pay the 12.4% social security part of the SE tax on any of your net earnings.
 However, you must pay the 2.9% Medicare part of the SE tax on all of your net earnings.